Absa Bank Tanzania: Location

 The headquarters and main branch of Barclays Bank of Tanzania Limited are located in Barclays House, along Ohio Street, in the city of Dar es Salaam, the financial capital and largest city of Tanzania.
 The geographical coordinates of the bank's headquarters are: 06°48'40.0"S, 39°17'12.0"E (Latitude:-6.811111; Longitude:39.286667).

 Overview

-BBT is a large financial services provider in Tanzanian, serving large corporations, small-to-medium enterprises, and individuals.
+ABT is a large financial services provider in Tanzanian, serving large corporations, small-to-medium enterprises, and individuals.
 As of March 2013, its total assets were valued at about TSh 634.34 billion (US$382 million).
-As of December 2013, BBT had 87,000 customers and 42 automated teller machines, and maintained 24 networked branches.
+As of December 2013, the bank had 87,000 customers and 42 automated teller machines, and maintained 24 networked branches.

 History

 ABT was established in Tanzania in 1925.
 In 1967, it was nationalized and converted into the National Bank of Commerce, Tanzania's largest bank by assets.
 With the liberalization of the economy in the 1990s, Barclays Bank Plc re-entered the country, resuming business in 2000.

-As at March 2016, Barclays Bank Plc. was seeking regulatory approval in Tanzania to merge this bank with National Bank of Commerce (Tanzania) in which Barclays maintains 55% shareholding.
+As at March 2016, Barclays Bank Plc. was seeking regulatory approval in Tanzania to merge this bank with National Bank of Commerce (Tanzania) in which Barclays (now Absa) maintains 55 percent shareholding.